I definitely believe in the merits of the “sharing economy.”

 Demographics and Rents

-According to data from the U.S. Census, since the Great Recession of 2008, the net supply of housing has lagged behind new household formation and housing demand by 200,000 to 400,000 housing units every single year.
-The Urban Institute has projected an average annual shortfall of 300,000 homes through 2030 because of population growth and immigration, despite a housing construction sector that is now stable and growing.
+Since the Great Recession of 2008, the net supply of housing has lagged behind new household formation and housing demand by 200,000 to 400,000 housing units every single year, according to data from the U.S. Census.
+There is also a projected average annual shortfall of 300,000 homes through 2030 because of population growth and immigration, despite a housing construction sector that is now stable and growing, according to The Urban Institute.

 Homeownership among all age groups is expected to further decline over the next 15 years, most dramatically among individuals aged 20 to 35 who today have the lowest home ownership rate of any age cohort since World War II.
 What this means is there will be many more people needing to rent housing: 59 percent of the 22 million net new households that will form between 2010 and 2030 will rent rather than buy their homes.
 With supply of housing falling short, rents will surge.
 Renters will suffer, and guess who benefits?
 Owners and Landlords!